SUVs are in style: thank – or blame – Boomers and Gen X

 Yet old guard Madison Avenue claims Americans suddenly stop adapting after age 50 and no longer merit targeting or depiction in mainstream auto advertising.
 How weird is that?

-Here in the 15th Nation we know how it is to rebel: help is just a click away.
+We know how it is to rebel: help is just a click away.